Updated: Aug 4, 2022

 2. As you saw in the example above, the officiate is not a full proof solution since you will still have the half deaf guests and the rebels.
 The only person who has any chance of success is the groom.
 It would not be proper for the bride to make an announcement since the ceremony would have already begun.
 So...it's up to the fearless groom to make an emotional plea on behalf of himself and his bride right before the ceremony begins.
 The groom's speech could go something like this: "It is so heartwarming to see all of you here, our dear families and most precious friends.
 I know it's out of the ordinary but my bride and I want to ask all of you something very important.
 We know it might be difficult for some of you, but it would mean so much to us.
 Could you please put away your cameras, iphones, tablets etc. right now.
 We want you all to share in this moment with us wholly and without distraction.
 We love you all and would be so grateful if you would honor our request."The groom should walk up and down the aisle during his speech.

 But you will still have unhappy guests.
-BUT, I have a great solution for you which would make EVERYONE happy!
+BUT, I have two great solutions for you which would make EVERYONE happy and just might work!

-I would like to suggest something to you if this is the way you'd like to go- a Redo!.
-Immediately after the ceremony, walk back to your altar and kiss, exchange rings, then wave like you just got married and walk down the aisle.
+1. REDO!
+Immediately after the ceremony, walk back to your altar and kiss, then wave like you just got married and walk down the aisle.
 This way, your guests can get their photos and you will have the highest success rate possible for your request to be honored.
 The groom needs to tell everyone the game plan at the end of his announcement.
 If it works, let me know!

 Helpful tips to choose the best wedding photographer for you: